January

 September

-01 – Wreck of the Titanic is found in 12,460 feet of water off Newfoundland by US and French researchers, 73 years after it went down.
+01 – The wreck of the Titanic is found in 12,460 feet of water 560 miles off Newfoundland by US and French researchers 73 years after it went down.
 The seafloor is littered with wine bottles, saucepans, spoons, safes, shoes, boilers and the two halves of the ship itself.

 01 – 120 prisoners at Spike Island Jail, Cork Harbour, Ireland, destroy about three-quarters of the prison in a day of rioting in protest against overcrowding.